austinvhuang/openmemex/README.md

 Additionally, there's two supporting command line tools (`omx` command line interface under `cli/` and `crawler` command line tool) which are mostly deprecated, except that the CLI is still needed on a first use to initialize the database table schemas.

 - `cli/` - [[mostly deprecated except for initialization]] the command line tool. this is mostly no longer needed except to initialize the table schemas of the database (`omx --reset --note ""`), but can also be used to test adding notes at the command line eg `omx --note "this is a note" --tag "some_tag" --tag "another_tag`)
 - `crawler/` - [[mostly deprecated]] for all notes consisting of urls, this crawls them, pulls html content into the database, but also takes screenshots, thumbnails, and runs ocr for a text representation of screenshots.
-This tool is also mostly deprecated in favor of running these operations synchronously upon adding a note instead of requiring users to run this process in batch on-demand.
+This tool is also mostly deprecated in favor of running these operations synchronously upon adding an entry, but can be useful if the content cache needs to be refreshed or cleaned.
+TODO: merge this functionality into the `omx1` CLI.
 - `electron/` - experimental Electron UI (not functioning yet).

 There's also placeholder directories (consisting of a single `.gitkeep` file) where artifacts are intended to be stored: